 So what we have is roughly 9 out of 11 good correspondences between Boiardo’s poem and the list of virtues/vices in Corpus Hermeticum Tractate XIII, and Pico’s Thesis 27.9, allowing for the difference between Hermetic virtues and Christian ones and also for Boiardo’s device of using Biblical or Graeco-Roman stories to make his points.
 Boiardo is adapting Hermes to the Christian setting of his particular time and place.

+From Pico’s hints, it is possible that Boiardo was also intending an allusion to Kabbalah.
+There are 10 Sephiroth plus the En Sof, exactly half the number of tarot trumps.
 The trouble is that we don’t know how Boiardo conceived of the Sephiroth, much less how he would have assigned virtues to them.
 Perhaps we can assume that Boiardo’s conception was the same as Pico’s.
 If so, maybe something can be developed.
 That is a subject for another post.